 Amir, Indonesia's President Hold Official Talks Session

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani held Sunday at his Amiri Diwan office a session of official talks with President of the Republic of Indonesia HE Prabowo Subianto.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani held Sunday at his Amiri Diwan office a session of official talks with HE President of the Republic of Indonesia Prabowo Subianto.

 The two sides agreed to equally establish a joint USD 4 billion investment fund.